 A person under age 21 is legally permitted one drink in their system.

 A person with an open alcohol container, sitting in the back seat, can cause the driver to be arrested even if neither one has had anything to drink.

-Allowing someone to use your vehicle whose license is suspended could cost you 93 days in jail plus a $500 fine.
+Allowing someone to use your vehicle whose license is suspended is illegal.

 Although the young drinker's brain may actually be changed by early alcohol use, it's no harder for them to drop drinking than it is for anyone else.